-Fushi kaden 風姿花伝 (The Shape of the Wind, the Transmission of the Flower)
+Fushi kaden 風姿花伝 (Transmission of the Flower of Performance)

-- Fushi kaden 風姿花伝 (The Shape of the Wind, the Transmission of the Flower)
+- Fushi kaden 風姿花伝 (Transmission of the Flower of Performance)

 Photobook.
 One volume.
 First edition.